 Variables specific to the part-time choice include the number of children ages 6 to 15 and other household income, both specific to females; the coefficients estimated for these variables carry the same sign (and, thus, the same interpretation) as those specific to the non-work choice.
-A Mobility Constraint variable, percentage of time a vehicle is available, enters with a negative coefficient - as in the binary model.
+A Mobility Constraint variable, percentage of time a vehicle is available, enters with a negative coefficient - consistent with the well-known result that having a car to use makes working full-time easier (see, e.g., Wachs and Taylor, 1998).
 Last, persons older than 65 are more likely to work part-time than their younger counterparts - a logical result.